jess789550/google_ml_crash_course/README.md

 ### Linear Regression

+Linear regression is a statistical technique used to find the relationship between variables.
+In an ML context, linear regression finds the relationship between **features** and a **label**.

 <img src="images/car-data-points-with-model.png">

 **Gradient descent** is an iterative process that finds the best weights and bias that minimise the loss.